10 Backpacking Destinations in Karnataka

 2. Badami

-Also read : Best Weekend Getaways from Delhi
+Also read: Best Weekend Getaways from Delhi

 3. Pattadakal

-The UNESCO World Heritage Site has structures as old as the seventh and eighth century AD.
+The UNESCO World Heritage Site has structures as old as the seventh and eighth centuries AD.
 Several tourists throng this tourist spot to see the amazing temple architecture of the Chalukyan times.
 It is also known as Rakthapura and is another town of temple architecture in the district of northern Karnataka called Bagalkot.

 4. Hampi